pubky/pkdns/cli/sample/README.md

 This is an example on how to announce your own records on the mainline DHT.

 - `seed.txt` contains a 32 bytes zbase32 encoded seed that the records are published under.
+You can generate one with `./pkdns-cli generate > seed.txt`.
 - `pkarr.zone` is a dns zone file without the SOA record.
 The SOA record is optional.

 Publish the records by pointing to the seed and zone files.